Mario Maker 2 Datasets

 While Nintendo does have ownership over this data there is precedent for publishing it in this way.
 In addition, no game data from Mario Maker 2 itself, like assets in the game, are present in this dataset.
 There is also precedent for file formats not being copyrightable.
 Distributing reverse engineered files, as level data is, should not be a problem.

-Citation
+link Citation

 The Mario Maker 2 Dataset Collection is available to researchers and data scientists under the Attribution-NonCommercial-ShareAlike 4.0 International license.
 In case of publication and/or public use, as well as any dataset derived from it, one should acknowledge its creators by citing this blogpost.
 A bibtext is as follows: